vegaprotocol/specs/specs/0004-settlement-at-instrument-expiry.md

 ## Implementation note / boundaries

 - The settlement function does not keep a record of any collateral balances
-- [ ] The settlement function does not maintain the settlement formula for cashflows to be calculated
+- [ ] The settlement function does not maintain the settlement formula for cash flows to be calculated
 - [ ] The settlement function does not actually execute the transfer of funds - it rather instructs the collateral engine to do this.

 # Summary